o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 ### GetLocalRotation

-Gets angles in radian for each principle axis around which the local transform is rotated in the following order: z\-axis, y\-axis, x\-axis.
+Gets angles in radian for each principle axis around which the local transform is rotated in the following order: z-axis, y-axis, x-axis.

 **Parameters**
 None